crdant/postfacto-argo-application/README.md

    ```

 5. Recreate the secrets used to access the Replicated registry.
 These secrets should be
-   sealed for the cluster running ArgoCD.
+   sealed for the cluster running Argo CD.

    You'll need the username, password, and server address for the registry.
 If you're
    using your own vendor account, create a customer license and get the username, password,